2018ik/2018ik.github.io/_wiki/emotion.markdown

 All of man's emotions are experienced by the soul.
 This includes love, hate, joy, grief, etc.

+## Significance

+One can only have deep communion with the Lord when one loves Him supremely.

 ## Biblical Basis

 ### The Soul